Sorry, no results were found. Please check back later.

 Introduces legal principles and standard business law concepts and their implications for business.
 It emphasizes contracts, sales, commercial paper, bailment, agency and real property, with references to the Uniform Commercial Code and recent consumer legislation.

-Provides students with opportunity to develop and analyze networking and business relationships.
-Includes examination of the networking process, tools to facilitate and enhance networking opportunities and networking communication development.
+Focuses on the networking process, tools to facilitate and enhance networking opportunities, and networking communication development.

 Provides an overview of the variety of activities in the world of business.
 It focuses on the responsibilities connected with operating a business from both organizational and managerial viewpoints.
 It also examines the role of government in business.